Teaching English in South Korea

 South Korea is a living, breathing oxymoron.
 Seoul is a bustling metropolis with over 10 million inhabitants, yet here you can find historical sites and contemporary attractions living side by side: palaces and museums are close to massive shopping malls and busy restaurants.
 Busan and Daegu are two other big cities where you can wander around museums or shop to your heart’s content.

 But not far from the bigger cities, you’re sure to find a peaceful place to rest and relax.
 Mountains and national parks are plentiful, or you can visit one of the many islands to have a look around.
-Jeju Island is a popular local holiday destination and UNESCO World Heritage Site, known for its waterfalls, volcanoes and caves.
+Jeju Island is a popular local holiday destination and UNESCO World Heritage Site, known for its waterfalls, volcanoes, and caves.

 Of course, South Korea has a complex history and relationship with North Korea, which remains one of the most mysterious and secretive countries in the world.
-If you’re feeling brave, you can even visit the Demilitarized Zone, which US President Bill Clinton called ‘the scariest place on Earth’.
+If you’re feeling brave, you can visit the Demilitarized Zone, which US President Bill Clinton called ‘the scariest place on Earth’.

 If you’re looking for adventure, South Korea is a country to consider.
 If you want to experience the true Gangnam Style or try authentic Korean barbeque and kimchi, look no further than this island nation.

 In South Korea, newborns are considered a year old at birth and turn two in the new year, even if they have only been born a few days before.
-This traditional system originates from the Chinese 60-year old cycle.
-Therefore, locals may give their “Korean Age” and “international age” when asked by a foreigner.
+This traditional system originates from the Chinese 60-year-old cycle.
+Therefore, locals may give their “Korean Age” and “International Age” when asked by a foreigner.

 Baseball is the most popular team sport in South Korea.
 There are now ten pro teams since the Korea Baseball Organization (KBO) was founded in 1982.
 Baseball may not be a sport for everyone, but the atmosphere of the games does not disappoint.

-With public school jobs you are at school from 8:30am until 4:30pm, even though you most likely finish your classes by 2pm.
+With public school jobs, you are at school from 8:30 am until 4:30 pm, even though you most likely finish your classes by 2 pm.
 You will often teach fewer classes each week, with the normal public school contract having you teach 22 classes in a week.
-In private kindergarten and elementary schools your hours would be from about 10am to about 6pm, with you teaching no more than 30 hours each week.
+In private kindergarten and elementary schools, your hours would be from about 10 am to about 6 pm, with you no more than 30 teaching hours each week.

-Most schools will reimburse your flight on completion of your contract, as well as offer accommodation, paid holidays and an annual bonus.
+Most schools will reimburse your flight on completion of your contract, as well as offer accommodation, paid holidays, and an annual bonus.
 All the holidays allow you plenty of time to jump across to Japan or take a quick trip to other top Asian destinations, or you could travel locally and save your hard-earned cash for a rainy day.